vermashresth/contributions/README.md

 ## Essential git commands
 A full git tutorial is beyond the scope of this document but this list describes the few git commands you are likely to encounter while contributing:

+- `git clone` makes a local copy of the project from GitHub on your system.
-- `git fetch` gets the latest development version of Astropy, which you will use as the basis for making your changes.
+- `git fetch` gets the latest development version of the project, which you will use as the basis for making your changes.
+- `git status` to see a list of files that have been modified or created.
-- `git branch` makes a logically separate copy of Astropy to keep track of your changes.
+- `git branch` makes a logically separate copy of the project to keep track of your changes.
 - `git add` stages files you have changed or created for addition to git.
 - `git commit` adds your staged changes to the repository.
-- `git push` copies the changes you committed to GitHub
+- `git push` copies the changes you committed on your clone to GitHub.
-- `git status` to see a list of files that have been modified or created.

 ## Workflow Overview